Epson EpiqVision Mini EF21 Projector Review

 • Isn't bright enough to deal with any ambient lighting.

-• Blacks are raised in all scenes.
+• Blacks are raised in all scenes, moreso in near dark content.

 • Feels sluggish due to its very high input lag.